thomastech/PixelRadio/README.md

 This is adequate for reaching drive-by visitors.

 >The low power is a best-effort attempt to satisfy the unlicensed RF regulations found in countries such as the USA.
->However, no claims are being made that it is complaint with any rules.
+>However, no claims are being made that it is compliant with any rules.
 >It is up to the operator to ensure that this RF device is operated in accordance with their government's regulations.

 Any component sources that are mentioned are for your convenience.
 Please feel free to use your favorite supplier to acquire parts.